MineChook/Coal/README.md

 var y: string = "Hello, World!"
 ```

+*At the moment you cannot reassign a variable.
+This will be added soon*

 When creating a variable, you must specify the type of the variable.
 Coal is a statically typed language, meaning that the type of a variable cannot be changed after it is declared.

 **See the [Data Types](#data-types) section for more information.**